kublasean/kublasean.github.io/notes/_posts/2022-05-13-creating-a-github-pages-static-site.markdown

 tags: Jekyll
 ---

 Github pages is a great (and free!) way to set up a static website for your portfolio or blog.
-You can configure to host any static content, but generating that content is up to you.
-That being said, it does have built-in integration with Jekyll and I think that is a great place to get started.
+You can configure it to host any static content, but generating that content is up to you.
+That being said, Github pages has built-in integration with Jekyll.

 Jekyll allows you to create reusable HTML components that are processed and turned into static content.
 Similar to PHP you can intersperse a scripting language, Liquid, with HTML.
 The difference being the processing happens once when Github receives a new code commit, rather than every time a client requests a page.
 When you are developing locally the processing happens when a watchdog sees that a file has been edited.